Ask a Librarian!

-Contact Miss Debbie and see how you can help in the children’s room.
+Contact our YA Services Librarian, Nicole, to see how you can help in the children’s room.
 Or join the Teen Advisory Group!
-Attend monthly meetings (pizza is served) and decide what books and programs the library plans for teens.
+TAG members attend meetings and decide what books and programs the library plans for teens.
 Earn your community service hours and at the same time help us plan the type of events that you want to attend!

 Groovejob.com: Resume help, interview tips, career goals

 Teens 4 Hire: State labor laws, teen worker bill of rights, help with resumes and job searching.

 Volunteering, Do What You Like To DO: Figure out what you like!

 VolunteerMatch:Read about what other teens are doing, find the right match for you.

 YouthService America: Participate in Global Youth Service Day

 Students.gov: Easy access to information and resources from the U.S. government – all the info you need, in one place, from all parts of the government.

 Student.gov: Prepare for college, find the school right for you, find out about financial aid.